MIFisheriesScience/MIFisheriesScience.github.io/_pages/6002Syllabus.md

 * Able to communicate data visually, selecting the appropriate figure to represent data
 * Familiarity with both R base plots and the ggplot2 ecosystem
-* Demonstrated ability to produce effective graphs for:
-    + Scientific posters
-    + Scientific publications
-    + Powerpoint-based talks
-* Ability to produce figures that meet journal standards for publication
+* Ability to produce effective figures that meet journal standards for publication

 ### Workflow and security